 Place on a lined baking tray and press down with your hands or a rolling pin to spread out the dough.
 You can top with extra cheese if desired.

 Bake in a hot oven for 10 to 12 minutes or until cooked through.
 Serve warm or cool on a rack then store in an airtight container.

-How to freeze scrolls?
-Once the dough and filling is rolled up, slice into pieces then wrap in baking paper or clingfilm and freeze for up to 3 months.
+How can I freeze the scrolls?
+Once the dough and filling is rolled up, slice into pieces then wrap in baking paper or cling film and freeze for up to 3 months.
 Let scrolls thaw for 20 to 30 minutes before baking as per instructions.

 Pin this post to your baking board on Pinterest and save it for later

 PLEASE CLICK ON THE STARS BELOW AND RATE IT!